Palliative care - managing painEnd of life - pain management; Hospice - pain management

-- Medicines that work on the nerves, such as gabapentin and carbamazepine
+- Medicines that work on the nerves, such as gabapentin and pregablin

-- If you are thinking about not taking a medicine, talk to your doctor first.
+- If you are thinking about not taking a medicine, talk to your provider first.
 You may need to take a lower dose over time before you can stop safely.

-If you have concerns about your pain medicine, talk to your nurse or doctor.
+If you have concerns about your pain medicine, talk to your provider.

 - If the medicine you take does not relieve your pain, a different one may help.

-- Side effects, like drowsiness, may get better over time.
+- Side effects, such as drowsiness, may get better over time.

-- Other side effects, like hard dry stools, can be treated.
+- Other side effects, such as hard dry stools, can be treated.

-Few people who take narcotics to treat pain become addicted to them.
-If you are concerned about addiction, talk to your nurse or doctor.
+Some people who take narcotics for pain become dependent on them.
+If you are concerned about this, talk to your provider.

 When to Call the Doctor

-Call your doctor if your pain is not well-controlled or if you have side effects fromyour pain treatments.
+Call your provider if your pain is not well controlled or if you have side effects from your pain treatments.